JaahnaviTiruthani/My-Hacker-Rank/README.md

 # My-Hacker-Rank
-Solving problems in various languages (Eg; Python, SQL)
+Solving problems in various languages (Eg; Python, SQL).

+I have updated my codes for the respective problems